sebastianspicker/chronikwerk/README.md

 A working tree for zammad-ticket-archiver with an evolving implementation history.

 ## Overview
-zammad-ticket-archiver documents maintained build commands, known limits, and remaining work.
+zammad-ticket-archiver records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
-- Kept the github actions verification command reproducible.
+- Aligned local and CI checks for tags.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Usage
 - Made the tags assumptions easier to check later.